How to Stop Racing Thoughts at Night: An Evidence-Based Guide to Turning Off Your Brain

 If you are dealing with a sleepless night right now, give yourself permission to be awake.
 Tell yourself: "I am not going to try to sleep.
 I am just going to lie here and rest quietly in the dark."
 Often, removing the pressure of performance is the exact release valve the brain needs to finally power down.

 If you are struggling right now, you don't need another app asking for your email or tracking your data.
-Visit sleeptonights.com for ad-free, account-free CBT-I tools designed specifically to help you handle racing thoughts at 3 AM.
+Visit sleeptonights.com for ad-free, account-free tools designed to help you handle racing thoughts at 3 AM.

 References: